 The whole "Dungeon Mastering as a Fine Art" section is great.... well, the entire book.

 Moldvay's Basic is far from perfect, mind you.
+Mostly because it keeps things that I didn't like much in OD&D in the first place...
 For example, it seems that climbing a rope RAW is harder than climbing sheer walls for a thief...
 There are some things that are obscure, others are convoluted (I'm not a fan of all those tables, for example).

 As you know, I wrote an entire book trying to improve D&D Basic.

 But that's only because I really love it.